singer-io/getting-started/SPEC.md

 ## Output

-A streamer outputs a header followed by structured messages to `stdout` in JSON format, one message per line.
+A streamer outputs structured messages to `stdout` in JSON format, one message per line.
 Logs and other information can be emitted to `stderr` for aiding debugging.
 A streamer exits with a zero exit code on success, non-zero on failure.

-### Header

-A streamer must write a Header to `stdout` prior to any other output.
-The first line of the Header MUST define the protocol version.
-The last line of the Header MUST be `--`.
-Lines in between define properties of the stream in a `Key: value` format.
-Permitted keys
-are:

- - `Content-Type` **Required**.
-Defines the encoding of the body.
-Permitted values are: `jsonline`.

-### Body

 The body contains messages encoded as a JSON map, one message per line.
 Each message must contain a `type` attribute.
 Any message `type` is permitted, and `type`s are interpretted case-insensitively.
 The following `type`s have specific meaning:

-#### RECORD
+### RECORD

 RECORD messages contain the data from the data stream.
 They must have the following properties: